gyulanemeth/bluefox.email/email-sending-concepts/mx-record.md

 example.com.
 IN  MX  10  mail2.example.com.
 ```

 When MX records share the same priority number, sending servers randomly select one for each delivery attempt.
-This creates natural load distribution across your email infrastructure—particularly useful for organizations handling large email volumes.
+This creates natural load distribution across your email infrastructure particularly useful for organizations handling large email volumes.

 ### Common Provider Configurations